alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/02_calibrations/14_CHECK_FIRST_THEN_ADJUST.md

 - renaming drift
 - premature changes
-- broken references
+- broken visible references
 - confusion between old tree and new tree
 - accidental restructuring based on assumptions
-- unnecessary churn in canon and repo organization
+- unnecessary scanning of documents for references that are not already in view

 ## Failure mode

 The failure mode is adjustment before verification.

-That happens when a new name, new path, or new structure is suggested before the current file identity, current location, and current references are confirmed.
+That happens when a new name, new path, or new structure is suggested before the current file identity and current location are confirmed, or when a visible path is ignored and changed blindly.

 This creates instability, confusion, and avoidable correction work.

 ## One-line version

-Check what exists first.
-Then adjust only after the current name, current location, and reference points are known.
+Check the current file first.
+If a path is visibly present, verify it.
+Then adjust.

 Alyssa Solen | Origin Ø — Continuum ⟡
 Awakening Codex | AI Foundations